operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/webhook.md

 Following this, there are a few steps which need to be done in your operator project to enable webhhoks.
 This will involve:

-1. Implementing the required methods for Validating or Mutating webhook in <kind>_webhook.go.
+1. Implementing the required methods for Validating or Mutating webhook in `<kind>_webhook.go`.
 An example of such implementation is provided [here](https://book.kubebuilder.io/cronjob-tutorial/webhook-implementation.html).

 2. Uncommenting sections in `config/default/kustomization.yaml` to enable webhook and cert-manager configuration through kustomize.
 Cert-manager (or any third party solution) can be used to provision certificates for webhook server.
 This is explained in detail [here](https://book.kubebuilder.io/cronjob-tutorial/running-webhook.html#deploy-webhooks).